javaapplesauce/BreastDCEDL-4-GILM/README.md

 # BreastDCEDL
-BreastDCEDL A Deep Learning-Ready DCE-MRI Breast Cancer Dataset from I-SPY 2 with DCE-MRI Processing Toolkit
+BreastDCEDL A Deep Learning-Ready DCE-MRI Breast Cancer Dataset from I-SPY-2, I-SPY-1 and Duke, with DCE-MRI Processing Toolkit

 ## I-SPY-2 dataset